ufo-kit/libuca/docs/manual.md

 ## Installation

 Before installing `libuca` itself, you should install any drivers and SDKs needed to access the cameras you want to access through `libuca`.
+Now you have two options: install pre-built packages or build from source.

 ## Building from source